TankerHQ/spec/trustchain_design.md

 A collusion between *Tanker* and the *application* could result in a split view attack, in which an alternate, seemingly valid version of the *Trustchain* is strategically distributed to *users* in order to trick them into sharing data with the wrong entity.

-We plan on implementing a gossiping scheme in future versions of the SDK, which would prevent split view attacks.
+We plan on implementing a gossiping scheme in future versions of *Tanker Core*, which would prevent split view attacks.